owulveryck/blog/content/post/why-is-ksh-my-script-engine.md

 By now, KSH93 remains my favorite engine for shell scripts, but is sometimes replaced by ZSH.

-Actually, ZSH seems as "smart" and efficient, but this `getopts` feature is really nice for any script aim to be discributed widely.
+Actually, ZSH seems as "smart" and efficient, but this `getopts` feature is really nice for any script aim to be distributed widely.